SSG-DRD-IOT/intel_retail_workshop/Video_Performance/media_sdk_decode_windows.md

 The basic flow is outlined below:

  1. Specify input file to decode
- 2. Initialise a new Media SDK session and decoder
+ 2. Initialize a new Media SDK session and decoder
  3. Configure basic video parameters (e.g. codec)
  4. Create buffers and query parameters
     - Allocate a bit stream buffer to store encoded data before processing
     - Read the header from the input file and use this to populate the rest of the video parameters
     - Run a query to check for the validity and SDK support of these parameters
  5. Allocate the surfaces (video frame working memory) required by the decoder
- 6. Initialise the decoder
+ 6. Initialize the decoder
  7. Start the decoding process:
     - The first loop runs until the entire stream has been decoded
     - The second loop drains the decoding pipeline once the end of the stream is reached